Due column betting: Mathematical analysis

-According to this analysis, the average bettor's mathematical expectation would not provide a profit, but a loss because his expectation is a negative gain every bet.
-As a result, the bettor's playing the Due-column system will only multiply his losses over time.
+According to this analysis, the average bettor's mathematical expectation would not provide a profit, but a loss because their expectation is a negative gain every bet.
+As a result, the bettor playing the due-column system will only multiply their losses over time.
 After 10 losses given the expression above, for instance, the bettor would average a loss of $1.75, thus making an upward-sloping expectation impossible.

-Theoretically, the solution to this flaw in the Due-column system is for the bettor to consistently handicap and have a mutuel above the average rates.
-If, for example, a bettor had a handicap of 35 percent and mutuel of $6 his expectation could be expressed as follows:
+Theoretically, the solution to this flaw in the due-column system is for the bettor to consistently handicap and have a mutuel above the average rates.
+If, for example, a bettor had a handicap of 35 percent and mutuel of $6 their expectation could be expressed as follows: